discretize/discretize-guides/fractals/captain-mai-trin-boss/index.md

 <Tab specialization="Firebrand">

 Bring <Skill name="mantraofliberation"/> and <Skill name="wallofreflection"/>.
 Coordinate with your <Specialization name="Renegade"/>!
-Use your pulls on <Skill name="Blazing Edge"/> and <MissingSkill name="Chapter 3: Heated Rebuke"/> to stack up the additional adds.
+Use your pulls on <Skill name="Blazing Edge"/> and <Skill name="Chapter 3: Heated Rebuke"/> to stack up the additional adds.

 </Tab>
 </Tabs>